THE TEMPORARY TERMINAL CLOSES AND MOVES TO HANGAR ONE

 Unidentified Hangar One employee (I would presume the company president), May 3, 1967.
 A hotel on Virginia Avenue can be seen in the distance over his shoulder and the Eastern hangar can be seen in the distance at far right.
 Lane Brothers Commercial Photographers Photographic Collection, 1920-1976.
 Georgia State University Library.

-What is there today?
 The end of runway 8L (8 left) now occupies the former site of Hangar One.
-No trace of the ramp or buildings remain.
+No traces of the ramp or buildings remain.